finnito/Science/content/11sci/as90940/markdown/work.md

 ### Pātai Rua

-Open your homework booklet to Q33 about Ian and Chris on a diving platform.
+Open your mahi kāinga booklet to Q33 about Ian and Chris on a diving platform.

 - Formula
 - Substitution